kivy/kivy/doc/sources/gsoc.rst

 * Toolchain for iOS:
     - Mentors: Thomas Hansen, Mathieu Virbel
-    - Reuirements: Access to ios, android device along with a developer licence.
+    - Reuirements: Access to iOS, Android device along with a developer licence.
-    - Task level: Intermediate/Advnced
+    - Task level: Intermediate/Advanced
     - Desired Skills: Familiarity with xcode, objc.

   An iOS interface based on the idea of Python for Android,